Shopify/polaris/documentation/Accessibility testing.md

 #### Media support

 - Image-based content supports text alternatives. ([1.1.1 Non-text Content](https://www.w3.org/TR/WCAG21/#non-text-content))
-  - Decorative images can have `alt=""`.
+  - Decorative images have `alt=""`.
-  - Informative images can have an `alt` value supplied.
+  - Informative images have an `alt` value supplied.
+  - SVGs rely on separate text equivalents, since they aren't consistently conveyed by assistive tech.
   - In cases where an icon is used to convey the purpose of a control, the icon has a text equivalent that describes its purpose.
 - Audio features support a text alternative. ([1.2.1 Audio-only and Video-only (Prerecorded)](https://www.w3.org/TR/WCAG21/#audio-only-and-video-only-prerecorded))
 - Video features support text alternatives like an audio track or audio description. ([1.2.1 Audio-only and Video-only (Prerecorded)](https://www.w3.org/TR/WCAG21/#audio-only-and-video-only-prerecorded), [1.2.3 Audio Description or Media Alternative (Prerecorded)](https://www.w3.org/TR/WCAG21/#audio-description-or-media-alternative-prerecorded), [1.2.5 Audio Description (Prerecorded)](https://www.w3.org/TR/WCAG21/#audio-description-prerecorded))